 The open source project Samba is considered the standard suite of tools for interoperability between Windows and Linux/Unix.
 This is a huge market of potential clients, both commercially and personally interesting for developers.
 However, this also means that there are many contributors to Samba who need to come to an understanding among themselves on the direction of the project.

 A short anecdote illustrates what ties the project together up to this day: in 1991 Andrew Tridgell had the problem that he wanted to exchange files on his computer under MS-DOS simultaneously with a server under DES Pathworks and a Sun workstation.
 Both the Pathworks and PC NFS clients brought their own incompatible TCP/IP stacks.
 This meant that only either Pathworks or PC-NFS was possible.
 So he wrote a server process that emulated the Ultrix Pathworks server on the Sun machine.
 Tridgell didn't realize that the Pathworks server was descended from the OS/2 LAN Manager, which would later provide file sharing in Windows.
-But that led to Samba, which wasn't called that at the time, being compatible with a great many clients right from the start.
+That led to Samba, which wasn't called that at the time, being compatible with a great many clients right from the start.

 It is thanks to Andrew Tridgell that he opened up his "Server 1.0" to a community.
 With the Samba team, he has created a structure that allows other interested parties to participate in the project on an equal level.
 Andrew has since retired from active development, but the Samba team continues to function.
 My personal history with Samba began when I was able to replace the NetWare 3 server in my parents' business with something I compiled myself.